Code-Clique/Deploy-to-Production/README.md

 # Frontend Service

 If this is your first time deploying a <Strong>Frontend Service</Strong> please set up <Strong>AWS-CLI</Strong> first.
+- Head into your Service's Directory using `cd $YOURPROJECTPATH`
+- Run `npm run deploy`
+Congratulations, your service has been deployed to production

 # AWS CLI
 To set up AWS-CLI, simply: